jayalfredprufrock/dynamo-box/README.md

 ### Wishlist

 -   update() not transforming input, thus not getting updatedAt
+-   create() not transforming output
+-   expression based update() not transforming input.
+Are timestamps the only use case for that?
+-   should a distinction be made between "defaults" and "generated/computed" values?
+-   leverage typebox decoder/encoder for transform support
+-   update() should take array of expressions and not require wrapping in dynamon update()
 -   atomic field (optimistic lock) support that automatically generates condition expression based on something like updatedAt or version
 -   transformer support projected GSIs
 -   transact write/get items support